 Hmmm new time to destination 5 hours… turns out St Etienne and St Etienne di Tinnee are 2 different towns both roughly the same distance from Oulx.

-After a bit of grumpiness we changed course to Grenoble rather than drive into 2am and booked a last minute apartment and had a delicious burger and shawarma dinner.
+After a bit of grumpiness (on my part) we changed course to Grenoble rather than drive until 2am and booked a last minute apartment and had a delicious burger and shawarma dinner.

 The next morning we set out to cross several mountain passes onto our true destination.

 Very quickly I was entranced by the drive.
-We passed a few signs in French saying something was closed for some amount of time but we kept seeing oncoming vehicles so we persevered and climbed higher and higher.
+We passed a few signs in French saying something was closed for some amount of time but we kept seeing oncoming vehicles so we persevered and climbed higher and higher, passing more bikes than cars.

 It paid off!
 This was a wonderful road trip day, with multiple hikes, boot skiing and a delicious lunch at 2058m in the sunshine.